hyperknot/openfreemap/README.md

 OFM is not something you can install on your dev machine.
 The only tool you run locally is `init-server.py`.

-OFM is a **deploy script** specifically made to set up clean Ubuntu 22+ dedicated servers or virtual machines.
+OFM is a **deploy script** specifically made to set up clean Ubuntu servers or virtual machines.
 It uses [Fabric](https://www.fabfile.org/) and runs commands over SSH.
 With a single command it can set up a production-ready OFM server, both for tile hosting and generation.

 This repo is also Docker free.
 If someone wants to make a Docker-based version of this, I'm more than happy to link it here.

 #### 4.

 OFM does not guarantee **automatic updates** for self-hosters.
 Only enable the cron job if you keep a close eye on this repo.
-If you just want a trouble-free self-hosting experience, set up a clean server, run the script once, without enabling the cron job and don't touch that machine.
+If you just want a trouble-free self-hosting experience, set up a clean server without the cron job and don't touch that machine.

 #### 5.